Sarathrsk03/Sarathrsk03/README.md

 # Hi there! 👋 I'm Sarath Rajan Senthilkumar
 A final-year Computer Science and Engineering (CSE) student at VIT Chennai, your friendly neighborhood Python Developer, and a Global Affairs enthusiast.
 I'm passionate about crafting simple and practical solutions to complex problems.
-I also hold a Google Cybersecurity Certificate.

 ## About Me
 I thrive in collaborative environments and enjoy leading teams with a positive and energetic approach.
 I believe that teamwork makes the dream work, and I strive to make every coding project an enjoyable and productive experience.
 I'm always eager to learn new technologies and explore different areas within the tech world.